Bahamuttg/PiRinter3D/README.md

 https://youtu.be/NaSzriIJ_i4

+PiRinter 3D has produced its first 3D print!
+(09/13/2016)

 This project is still under development and has not been released in the beta stage yet.
+(09/08/2016)